DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/identify-workload-issues/staff-workload-survey.md

 An anonymous survey may encourage more accurate responses from the staff who take part.
 If you want to understand differences in workload between teams or groups, questions about name and role can be added.

+You should edit the survey to tell your staff if the survey is anonymous or not.

 ### Decide what to do next